zGaly/b2bking-erp-sync/README.md

 B2BKing ERP Sync is a custom WordPress plugin that enables automatic integration between ERPs (such as PHC) and the B2BKing plugin for WooCommerce.

-It works by exposing a REST API endpoint which accepts JSON data that defines business rules like pricing, discounts, and customer-specific conditions.
+It works by exposing a REST API endpoint that accepts JSON data to create customer-specific pricing rules, without modifying user group associations.

 ## Features

-- Group-based pricing per SKU
+- Group-based pricing per SKU (`SkuGeneralTab`)
-- Percentage discounts per user and product
+- Percentage discounts per user and product (`Discount (Percentage)`)
-- Fixed pricing per user
+- Fixed pricing per user (`Fixed Price`)
 - Priority-based rule handling
 - JSON-based input compatible with PHC and other ERP systems
+- Token-protected REST API

 ## Installation